What To Put In Your Birth Plan?

 How did Birth Plans come into being?

 Here’s some reality.
 Your mother may have been encouraged to make a Birth Plan.
 Your grandmother probably never heard of them.
 Birth Plans became popular in the mid1980s.
-Seems like FOREVER!
+It seems like FOREVER!
 But that’s really recently.

 Why were Birth Plans advocated?